ccolvinmmiv/RNAseq_phyllosphere_mycobiome/README.md

 Reference taxonomy database:
 - Kraken2 prebuilt database: https://benlangmead.github.io/aws-indexes/k2

-Soybean was excluded from GWAS, eQTL, and heritability analyses due to lack of genotype data.
+Soybean was not included in GWAS, eQTL, and heritability analyses due to lack of available genotype data.

 ---